Skip to content

 Web session bootstrap for native apps

-This guide describes how a native app that has obtained an ID token for a user can seamlessly bootstrap a web session with the Connect2id server.
+This guide describes how a native app that has authenticated a user with an ID token can seamlessly bootstrap a web session with the Connect2id server for a WebView.

 Use cases: